nickdrummond/star-wars-ontology/docs/tools.md

 * ideal if the nodes worked for selection, but they don't
 * we'd require a more advanced tree ideally that allows ordering of siblings by a property (eg after)

+#### OWLDoc

+Export HTML rendering of the ontology for browsing (read only/asserted only).
+Seems bugged now.
+* html frames not working (in Chrome at least)
+* entity pages contain lots of assertions about other entities!!?!?

 ## Ontology Browser